-The Adopted Budget is consistent with the General Purpose Fund Emergency Reserve Policy to maintain in each fiscal year a reserve equal to seven and one-half (7.5%) of the General Purpose Fund (Fund 1010) appropriations as unobligated fund balance.
+The Proposed Budget is consistent with the General Purpose Fund Emergency Reserve Policy to maintain in each fiscal year a reserve equal to seven and one-half (7.5%) of the General Purpose Fund (Fund 1010) appropriations as unobligated fund balance.
 The estimated unobligated fund balance at the beginning of FY 2019-20 is \$45.2 million.
-There are no appropriations made from the General Purpose Fund Emergency Reserve in the FY 2019-21 Adopted Budget.

-The Adopted Budget is consistent with the Vital Services Stabilization Fund (VSSF) policy and makes additional contributions to said fund in accordance with the CFP of \$20,841 in FY 2019-20.
-The balance at the end of that fiscal year is estimated to be \$14,343,569 which is 2.19% of General Purpose Fund Revenues.
+The Proposed Budget is consistent with the Vital Services Stabilization Fund (VSSF) policy and makes additional contributions to said fund in accordance with the CFP of \$100,440 in FY 2019-20.
+The balance at the end of that fiscal year is estimated to be \$14,423,168 which is 2.13% of General Purpose Fund Revenues.

-The Adopted Budget is consistent with the Capital Improvements Reserve Fund but makes no additions to said reserve as the adopted budget does not include the sale of real property and directs the use of one-time funding to the repayment of negative funds and other long term liabilities.
+The Proposed Budget is consistent with the Capital Improvements Reserve Fund but makes no additions to said reserve as the proposed budget does not include the sale of real property, and directs the use of one-time funding to the repayment of negative funds and other long term liabilities.
 Capital needs for the City are being fulfilled through appropriations from Measure KK bond proceeds.